 Casual or transitional bathroom design is in demand and is expected to continue into 2013.
 The mix of function, comfort, and class in a casual or transitional design is a perfect complement to the needs of today’s homeowners.

 Optimizing space and adding modern features is key to creating value with bathroom remodels like with this transitional bathroom remodel in Wheaton, IL.

 RICKI’s survey results also confirm that bathroom remodeling is on the rise again – a sign that the economy is on the upturn and homeowners are more confident that home improvements will provide the value they expect.

 So how do you measure the value of your bathroom remodel?
 The answer is to choose comfortable and functional designs over elaborate ones, focusing on practical, generous storage elements.
 Include a shower that is big enough to feel comfortable for anyone, and if you live in the northern part of the country, like here in Chicago, install radiant heat floors to keep your toes warm in the winter.

 With these additions, your newly renovated bathroom will hold its value long after you and your family have enjoyed its function and comfort.

-For more bathroom remodeling ideas and examples we invite you to check out more Drury Design bath design projects in the bath portfolio on this site.
+For more bathroom remodeling ideas and examples, we invite you to check out our portfolio.